 Monty Johnson, dean of academic and student affairs on the Wadena campus, said he is unaware of any other line worker program in the state that has a functioning substation to use in its training curriculum.
 In addition to its use by Wadena students, it will also be utilized by utility workers who attend the college's annual hot-line school.
 Electrical substations are used in the transmission of power to customers.

-Wadena enrolls 65 students in its one-year diploma and two-year Associate in Applied Science degree program for line workers.
+Wadena enrolls 65 students in its one-year diploma and two-year Associate of Applied Science degree program for line workers.
 High demand for the program led Wadena to open a one-year line worker program in the far northern Minnesota community of Baudette in 2010.